 - o Interview with University Administration

 - o Interview with Programme Administration

 - Interview with Students

 - o Interview with Alumni

-- Internationalization report

-- Exchange data provided by the International Office

-- Review international cooperation agreements and select active partners.
-Increase promotion of the programme among partners. - Set targets of student exchanges for academic staff making teaching visits to other universities.
-Academic staff should be directly involved in promoting teaching mobility. - o Increase the presence of foreign teachers in the delivery of the programme. - Develop a more sound internationalization marketing strategy of the programme o Develop a more sound marketing strategy of the programme

-In case of accredited programme, significant accomplishments and/or progress
+0 Internationalization report 0 Exchange data provided by the International Office Recom mendations: 0 Review international cooperation agreements and select active partners.
+Increase promotion of the programme among partners.
+0 Set targets of student exchanges for academic staff making teaching visits to other universities.
+Academic staff should be directly involved in promoting teaching mobility.
+0 Increase the presence of foreign teachers in the delivery of the programme.
+0 Develop a more sound internationalization marketing strategy of the programme Suggest ions for programme development: 0 Develop a more sound marketing strategy of the programme Dord Do Best Pra actices (if applicable): In case of accredited programme, significant accomplishments and/or progress Evaluat ion ☐ Complies with requirements oxtimes Substantially complies with requirements